SelfCommunity/api-docs/source/includes/api/endpoints/_user.md

 ```

-Retrieve the platform url starting from the Authorization user token
+Retrieve the platform url starting from the Authorization user token.
+Using this url the logged user (must be a staff member) can access the platform to manage the community.

 <h4 id="http-request">HTTP Request</h4>